-Social media has grown immensely over the past few years.
-Rather than having to search down connections in-person, you can now access the LinkedIn user database and find members to connect with through the site.
+Rather than having to search down connections in-person, you can access the LinkedIn user database and find members to connect with through the site.
 This is a great way to introduce yourself to employers you may be interested in getting an internship with!

 Although I would advise against blowing up someone’s inbox, it doesn’t hurt to send a quick little note stating your interests and asking whether there are any internship openings for college students being offered.
 If the answer is no, at least you have a future connection to hang on to!

 The other reason I wanted to list LinkedIn is because it allows you to build a more robust resume than you normally would get to on paper.
 I can’t tell you how many times someone has told me to keep my resume to one page, but I always struggle with this because there is so much information that I feel is getting left out.

 Thankfully, LinkedIn gives me the opportunity to showcase not only my work experience, but also my skills, interests, and any other information I would like to include.